 Walks, Talks and Classes

-I have been taking a break from my presentation schedule, but feel free to contact me if you would like me to speak to your organization or lead a walk beginning in fall of 2017.
 Below is a list of my presentations, which I can deliver either as illustrated lectures (powerpoints) or talks (without electronic images).
-Both have their points!
+Both have their advantages!